codewithharz/glotrade_ecom/docs/R2_AVATAR_UPLOAD.md

 - **Bulk Operations**: Multiple avatar management
 - **Analytics**: Upload and usage statistics

----
+*This system is maintained by the Glotrade International development team.*

 **Note**: This system provides a robust foundation for user avatar management with automatic cleanup and error-free operation.
 Always test thoroughly in development before deploying to production.